 2 Python Essentials

-2.1 Language origin
+2.1 Language Origin

 Like conversational languages, programming languages group together in clusters.
 Python is a high level language, indicating that the language was designed to be easy for humans to understand.
 On the opposite end of the spectrum are extremely low level languages, (often referred to as machine-code), that are most definitely not easy to understand.
 In between are languages such as C or C++ which offer layers of abstraction above machine-code.
 As I mentioned, Python is a step even higher, meaning that it is far easier to read (closer to the English language) and we don’t need to manage difficult functionality like memory allocation, or declaring variables!